-In 2016 , “solar employment expanded … 17 times faster than the total US economy”, and employed “just under 374,000 people,” according to CNN.
+In 2016 , “solar employment expanded … 17 times faster than the total US economy”, and employed “more than 260,000 people,” according to CNN.
 But despite sunny prospects, the solar industry faces issues that may cloud its future.

 Chief among them, a reluctance to move away from carbon-based fuel sources that are both more expensive and more damaging to the environment than solar power.